How to See the Art of Pompeii at the National Archaeological Museum in Naples

 For me, a highlight of the MANN collection is the vast array of household and everyday objects that were salvaged from Pompeii during excavations that began in the late 18th century.
 Many of the objects were remarkably preserved–pots, glassware, small statues of household gods, combs, jewelry, cooking utensils–you name it.

-The ancient Roman versions of pretty much everything humans need to cook, clean, and live in houses is on display.
 It turns out that Romans aren’t all that different from us when it comes to the stuff they had in their houses.
 Take away our electronics and indoor plumbing, and we’re left with similar objects to those used by the average Pompeii resident: wine bottles, cooking pots, jewelry, cups, combs, chairs, and the like.

 Here are some particularly fine examples of the household objects salvaged from the ruins of both Herculaneum and Pompeii.